hphelion/documentation/moonshot/manage.administration-dashboard.workloads.md

 ## Relationship between Workload Entities

-A workload entity is an abstract representation of a service which maps to a given infrastructure blue-print (technically termed as topology).
+A workload entity is an abstract representation of a service which maps to a given infrastructure blue print (technically termed as topology).
 The same workload can be realized by different cloud resources present in the system which can be uniquely represented as deployment profiles.
 For Example: Let us assume that a single server group based workload requirement is, to serve static web hosting.
-As we know that both Scott_1 and Borman can serve static web hosting, it is thus possible to have two different deployment profiles; where one maps to nova flavor compute resource of Borman while the other maps to Scott_1.
+As we know that both m300 and HP ProLiant Moonshot Server can serve static web hosting, it is thus possible to have two different deployment profiles; where one maps to Nova flavor compute resource of HP ProLiant Moonshot Server while the other maps to m300.
 Also, a given deployment profile can be launched multiple times for same or different user.
-Considering this, there is an inherent relationship amongst workloads, topology, deployment profiles and deployed workloads which has been illustrated below:
+Considering this, there is an inherent relationship among workloads, topology, deployment profiles and deployed workloads which has been illustrated below:

 <img src="media/cos4ms-relationship-between-workload-entities.png"/>